-The Department of Commerce, Alcoholic Beverages Division (ABD) is pleased to present its Performance Report for Fiscal Year (FY) 2021 (July 1, 2020 - June 30, 2021).
-This report contains information about the services ABD provided over the referenced fiscal year.
+The Iowa Department of Commerce, Alcoholic Beverages Division (ABD) is pleased to present its Performance Report for Fiscal Year (FY) 2023 (July 1, 2022 - June 30, 2023).
+This report contains information about the services ABD provided over the fiscal year.
 This document is provided pursuant to Iowa Code section 8E.210, which requires agencies to report on performance.
-The report includes an agency overview, financial highlights summary, templates providing details about some of ABD's key results and a table outlining FY21 performance plan measures and results by core function and service, product or activity (SPA).
-Also included in this document are impact statements related to the COVID-19 pandemic.
+The report includes an agency overview, financial highlights summary, and templates providing details about some of ABD's key results.
+Also included is a table outlining FY23 performance plan measures and results by core function and service, product, or activity (SPA).

-Iowa ABD had a strong revenue fiscal year with increases to the annual liquor sales, beer and wine tax collection, and licensing revenue.
-The liquor sales revenue increased to \$415.8 million, an increase of 13.2% over FY20, and \$149.8 million was transferred to the Iowa General Fund for appropriation by the legislature to different department and programs throughout the state.
+Iowa ABD had a strong revenue fiscal year with increases in annual liquor sales, beer and wine tax collection, and licensing revenue.
+Liquor sales revenue increased to \$445.8 million, an increase of 3.3% over FY22, and \$150.6 million was transferred to the Iowa General Fund for appropriation by the legislature to different departments and programs throughout the state.
+An additional \$2 million was transferred to the Iowa Economic Development Authority (IEDA) to supplement the funding of the Wine and Beer Promotion Board.